Networks-Learning/cfact-inference-second-opinions/README.md

 ## Install and download prerequisites

-Install required packages with pip install -r requirements.txt
+Install required packages with "pip install -r requirements.txt"

 ## Running the Experiment on Synthetic Data